 If you’re new to VPNs, a discounted plan can reduce barriers to trying a privacy tool.
 NordVPN has broad server coverage, compatible browser extensions, and good security features.
 Always verify the current terms and ensure the deal aligns with your budget and privacy goals.

 # Can Edge’s privacy features slow down VPN performance?
+How to turn off vpn on edge 2026

 Not significantly for most users.
 The privacy features are designed to protect you without adding noticeable latency.
 If you’re using many extensions or a heavy browser workload, you might see a small impact, but VPN latency often dominates anyway.